 You need to get the right insurance coverage since liability situations can come in different forms.
 They can also be unforeseen.
 Landlord Liability insurance will safeguard you from whatever claim your guest or tenant will throw at your way with the help of their renter insurance.
 One great tip is to ensure that you upgrade your coverage by improving your landlord liability policy by getting an umbrella policy.
 You can also ask us about covered loss and other homeowner’s protection clauses.

 One concern for landlords is tenant injuries.
 One instance is when a loose handrail causes your tenant to fall.
-You could be held liable for the injuries caused by the fall if you were found negligent in maintaining the property or even if you just failed to warn your tenant of a possible risk.
+You could be liable for the injuries caused by the fall if you were found negligent in maintaining the property.
+Or, even if you just failed to warn your tenant of a possible risk.
 This is according to the Insurance Journal.

 This is where your landlord liability coverage comes in.
-The insurance coverage can help you pay for legal defense and help you cover court judgments that were placed against you until the limits written in your own policy.
+Insurance coverage can help you pay for legal defense.
+And, help you cover court judgments that were against you until the limits in your own policy.

 Some more other situations can also expose you to liability according to the Insurance Journal:

-You could be held responsible if you weren’t able to provide proper and enough security for your tenants in case one of your tenants is involved in unlawful behavior and if you weren’t able to stop it.
-Landlord liability coverage can safeguard you in case of these incidents and other similar scenarios up to the limit that is stated in your own policy.
+You could be responsible if you weren’t able to provide proper and enough security for your tenants in case one of your tenants is in unlawful behavior.
+And, if you weren’t able to stop it.
+Landlord liability coverage can safeguard you in case of these incidents.
+And, other similar scenarios up to the limit that is in your own policy.
 Having your own landlord insurance policy with liability coverage can give peace of mind.
 Your mind is going to be at ease knowing that you have a safety net in place in case there’s going to be an incident.